Sourdough Tools and Equipment

 Furthermore, check out My Everyday Sourdough Bread Recipe to learn how to bake my favorite sourdough bread using these tools!

 Most sourdough recipes, including the ones on this site, list ingredients by weight in grams.
-Weight measurements are far more accurate than volume measurements and allow you to recreate a recipe as the author intended.
+Weight measurements are far more accurate than volume measurements, allowing you to recreate a recipe as the writer intended.

-The Escali Baking Scale is my favorite baking scale.
-It’s not expensive, lightweight, accurate, comes in an array of colors, and has a long battery life.
+The Escali Baking Scale is my favorite baking scale for sourdough.
+It’s not expensive, lightweight, accurate, available in a variety of colors, simple to use, and has a long battery life.

 A strong sourdough starter is the foundation of baking sourdough bread.
 And no, you don’t need a 100+ year San Francisco sourdough starter to make great bread.